 Albert's content is aligned to learning standards that are taken directly from the curriculum guides such as Common Core State Standards, College Board, Next Generation Science Standards, NYS Next Generation Learning Standards, Texas Essential Knowledge and Skills, etc.

 You can find questions aligned to learning standards using our standards search tool, which can be accessed from any subject guide by clicking on the Standards drop-down menu near the top of the guide.
 Additionally, you can reveal the solution to questions to see the standards alignment below the detailed explanation.

 Searching for a known standard

-In the Standards drop down, you can search for standards by name (e.g. RA R.1), category (e.g. Common Core), or description.
+In the Standards drop down, you can search for standards by name (e.g. KC-1.1.I.A), category (e.g. Common Core), or description.
 When you type in characters that match one of our standards, the drop-down will populate with matching standards.

 Revealing the solution to view standards alignment

-Additionally, you can click into specific questions and show the explanation to see the standards-alignment as well.
+You can click on specific questions and show the explanation to see the standards alignment.
 To view a question's standards, follow these steps:

 Click into the desired question